kathlynpurcell/cygrid/README.md

 python setup.py install
 ```

-In the future, we will make sure you can use pip to install the package
+In the future, we will make sure you can use pip to install the package.

 ### Dependencies ###